Managing Short Links

 Viewing All Short Links

-- From your dashboard, navigate to the Links section in the sidebar (via Create then Links).
+- From your dashboard, navigate to Links in the sidebar (via Create then Links).

 The short links list view showing all links with their short URLs, destinations, statuses, and action icons